Stabilizing black-box model selection with the inflated argmax: Experiments

 We generate synthetic datasets containing $n=21$ time points of abundance data for predator and prey populations, solve from the Lotka-Volterra equations and contaminate with Gaussian noise.
 This data is generated to match key characteristics of a real world predator-prey dataset from the Hudson Bay Company \citep{Hewitt1921} in terms of the periodicity of observations in relation to the dynamics. $N=100$ trials (i.e., independent datasets) are independently generated according to the same data generation process.
-We provide further details of this data generation process in \cref{app:sec:lv}.
+We provide further details of this data generation process in \S\ref{app:sec:lv}.
 We visualize one set of trajectories in \cref{fig:lv_visual}.

 To construct our library of functions, we selected degree-two polynomials as our covariates, and for one dataset, we visualize the corresponding covariate correlations in \cref{fig:lv_visual}.
 As seen in the correlation matrix, the covariate structure contains highly correlated variables (e.g., $u^{(1)}$ and $(u^{(1)})^2$), which impacts the model selection stability of SINDy.

-In our experiments, we solve the linear regression problem with the STRidge penalization \citep{Rudy2017} as our base algorithm $\mathcal{A}$, as in \citet{esindy}.
+In our experiments, we solve the SINDy linear regression problem with STRidge penalization \citep{Rudy2017} as our base algorithm $\mathcal{A}$, as in \citet{esindy}.